A Classification of Modular Functors via Factorization Homology: The construction and classification of modular functors

 For a cyclic framed $E_2$-algebra $\cat{A}$, we defined the bicategory of extensions of $\cat{A}$ to a modular functor in Definition~\ref{defallext}.
 The following result is mostly an application of the universality of $\SurfA$:

-\begin{theorem}[Weak uniqueness of extensions] For any cyclic framed $E_2$-algebra $\cat{A}$, the realization $|B \Ext(\cat{A})|$ of the Duskin nerve of the bicategory $\Ext(\cat{A})$ is empty or contractible.
-In other words, if there is an extension of $\cat{A}$ to a modular functor, this extension is unique up to a contractible choice. \end{theorem}
+\begin{theorem}[Uniqueness of extensions] For any cyclic framed $E_2$-algebra $\cat{A}$, the realization $|B \Ext(\cat{A})|$ of the Duskin nerve of the bicategory $\Ext(\cat{A})$ is empty or contractible.
+In other words, if there is an extension of $\cat{A}$ to a modular functor, this extension is essentially unique, i.e.\ unique up to a contractible choice. \end{theorem}

 In the case of cyclic framed $E_2$-algebras whose underlying category is finitely semisimple and equipped with an involution, such a uniqueness result has been established by Andersen-Ueno~\cite{andersenueno} (with a different definition of modular functor).
 The above result applies to cyclic framed $E_2$-algebras regardless of finiteness and semisimplicity assumptions and makes a statement about the \emph{space of extensions} rather than extensions up to equivalence.